MAX MILEAGE PRODUCTS

 Q: Can I use it for my gas engine?

-- Q: Do you have a Canadian distributor?A: Yes, please check the map above for contact information.
+- Q: Do you have distributors?A: Yes, please check the map above for contact information.

 - Q: How is this different from other fuel additives?A: Be assured, there is no other product on the market with the same active ingredients.
 No other product can come close when it comes to reducing soot and all the benefits that follow.